A business trip can be very taxing. Oftentimes, a business trip can leave a traveler feeling worn out, bedraggled, even actually ill.

 Eat Real Food at the Airport

-One mistake people make when on a business trip is consuming a notable amount of unhealthy food items, particularly snacks.
+One mistake people make when on a business trip is forgetting the all important 4 Steps to Achieving Peak Performance.
+They go about consuming a notable amount of unhealthy food items, particularly snacks.
 You should make an effort to avoid typical processed foods, not matter how convenient, when traveling.
 Do your best to eat “real food” while snacking on a business trip.
 This can include items like raw fruits and vegetables as well as unsalted nuts of different types.

 Take the time to pack your own snacks.
 If you are traveling by air, you need to pay attention to airline and TSA regulations as to what you can and cannot carry on board an aircraft in the way of snack food items.